Before They Were

 What Abbott Just Paid for One Franchise

-The platform Volition is building targets the same categories — MCED and MRD — and Volition has publicly stated it is in active discussions with roughly ten leading diagnostic and liquid-biopsy companies about potential licensing arrangements (company update, February 2026).
-A licensing deal isn’t a takeout, and “active discussions” aren’t signed contracts.
+Volition targets the same MCED + MRD categories and has publicly stated it is in active discussions with ~10 leading diagnostic and liquid-biopsy companies about potential licensing (Feb 2026 company update).
+A licensing deal is not a takeout, and “active discussions” are not signed contracts — but the major acquirers are no longer watching from the sidelines.

 For industry-context purposes only — comparisons do not imply equivalent regulatory status, scale, or future valuation.